The Secrets of The Valley Temple in Giza

 Constructed for Pharaoh Khafre – The Vision Behind the Valley Temple

 Pharaoh Khafre, also known as Chephren, ruled during the Old Kingdom's Fourth Dynasty and commissioned one of the most ambitious architectural projects of ancient Egypt: his pyramid complex at Giza.
-The Valley Temple formed an integral part of this complex, working in tandem with the pyramid, the Great Sphinx, the causeway, and the mortuary temple.
+The Valley Temple formed an integral part of this complex, alongside the Great Pyramid, the Sphinx Temple, and nearby sites like the Sakkara Necropolis.

 Old Kingdom Engineering at Its Peak